 - Avoid near-duplicate products as those could be shown side-by-side and reduce the variety of your items on the page.

 - Titles should lead with concise information about the product itself.

-- Images should be consistent with the attraction or activity and shouldn’t include promotional text, watermarks, or logos.
+- Images should be consistent with the attraction or activity and shouldn’t include promotional text, watermarks or logos.

 - The minimum size of the images should be at least 300 x 300 px.

 - The partner must provide a landing page that goes directly to the product details of the specific experience.
-A listview with product details is also acceptable if the below criteria are met.
+A listview with product details is also acceptable if the criteria below are met.

-- The product the user clicked on Google should be easy to identify when the user lands on a partner’s site.
+- The product that the user clicked on Google should be easy to identify when the user lands on a partner’s site.
 As such, it must be prominently displayed on the landing page.